johnathan79717/codeforces-parser/README.md

 If you have any suggestions and/or bugs send a message!

 ##### Versions Changes:
++ **1.4:**
+Changed how the parser gets the problems.
+During the competitions the page is slightly different.
+Fixed some invalid character on input and output causing the script to crash.
+Forcing a new line on the input/output if there is none.
+Fixed some line number information in this README file.
 + **1.3:**
 Some minor fixes and code organizing.
 Also fixed some typos.
 Removed the _sample_ from default input and output files.